vmware-archive/liota/packages/README.md

 ###Package action commands

-* **load** package_name [package_name] ...
+* **load** package_name sha1_checksum [package_name sha1_checksum] ...

-Load a package with the specified name.
+Load a package with the specified name and its sha1 checksum.
 If the specified package provides with a list of dependencies, recursively load all its dependencies.
 If more than one package names are specified, load them (as well as their dependencies) in a batch and no package will be loaded twice or reloaded.

 Liota packages must follow certain formats for package manager to process them correctly.
 It is up to the package developer to follow the format requirements.
 Details will be provided in later parts of this document.
 Please also refer to `packages` and `packages/example` for example packages we have provided.